finos/FDC3/PATENTS-FDC3-1.0.md

 # FDC3 v.
 1.0 Final Specification Agreement

-**The Purpose of this Agreement**.
+## 1. The Purpose of this Agreement.

 This Agreement sets forth the terms under which I make certain copyright and patent rights available to you for your Permitted Uses of the Specification.
 Capitalized terms are defined in the Agreement’s last section.

 ## 2. Copyrights.